AEK Athens F.C.: Golden Years (1988–1997)

-Bajević golden team: Three consecutive championships

-After the 1989 triumphs, under Bajević, AEK built what was to become one of the most successful teams in its history.
-Captained by Stelios Manolas, the team, which included Toni Savevski, Daniel Batista, Vaios Karagiannis, Vasilis Dimitriadis, Giorgos Savvidis, Alexis Alexandris, Vasilis Tsiartas, Michalis Kasapis, Refik Šabanadžović and Vasilis Borbokis dominated the Greek league through the 1990s with three successive Championship titles (1992, 1993, and 1994).
-AEK won the only Greek League Cup ever organised in 1990 (beating Olympiacos 3–2).
+In 1991 AEK faced administrative problems and which led Gidopoulos to resign and a temporary administration led by Kostas Generakis took over.
+The new management of the club put the club's finances of in order and at the same time proceeded in the transfers of Refik Šabanadžović, Vasilis Dimitriadis and Alexis Alexandris.
+AEK Stadium was renamed to "Nikos Goumas Stadium".
+Under Bajević the team presented a solid performance and won the title, with Dimitriadis f8inishing as the top scorer of the league.
+After the season was over, Dimitris Melissanidis and Giannis Karras purchased the shares of Zafiropoulos.
+In the summer of 1992, the new owners of the club, helped the club recover financially and supporte Bdajević. with siginings such as Zoran Slišković, Tasos Mitropoulos, and Ilias Atmatsidis, while in December Vasilios Tsiartas and Charis Kopitsis also arrived.
+AEK won the title for the second consecutive season with a 1-point difference from Panathinaikos.
+Dimitriadis emerged again top scorer as the league's top with 33 goals, winning the European Silver Shoe.
+The following season Bajević, decided to make a renewal in the roster, signing the youngsters Vasilios Borbokis and Michalis Kasapis.
+AEK won the championship and with three successive championship wins, established themselves as one of the most successful periods in their history.
+Alexis Alexandris alongside Krzysztof Warzycha of Panathinaikos were the top scorers of the league.

 First Greek presence in the UEFA Champions League group stage

-In 1994–95, AEK was the first Greek football club that participated in the group stage of the UEFA Champions League after defeating Scottish champions Rangers; AEK was eliminated by Ajax Amsterdam and AC Milan, who made it to the final.
+In 1994–95, AEK became the first Greek football club to participate in the group stage of the UEFA Champions League after defeating Scottish champions, Rangers; AEK were eliminated by Ajax and AC Milan, who made it to the final.
 With Michalis Trochanas as president and Dušan Bajević as coach, the club won the Greek Cup in 1996.

-Former player Petros Ravousis took over the coaching position when Dušan Bajević defected to Olympiacos at the end of 1996.
-Ravousis led the team to its second Super Cup in 1996, and its eleventh Cup title in 1997, beating Panathinaikos in both finals.
+Former player Petros Ravousis took over the coaching position when Dušan Bajević left for Olympiacos at the end of 1996.
 By far AEK's most successful run with titles, the period also saw the club sign Temur Ketsbaia and several young, talented players like Demis Nikolaidis, Christos Kostis, Christos Maladenis and Akis Zikos.
 Nikolaidis, in particular, an AEK fan since childhood, declined more lucrative offers from Olympiacos and Panathinaikos to sign for his beloved club.
 During the 1996–97 and 1997–98 seasons, AEK progressed to the quarter-finals of the UEFA Cup Winners' Cup, where they were eliminated by Paris Saint-Germain and Lokomotiv Moscow.
+Ravousis led the team to its second Super Cup in 1996, and its eleventh Cup title in 1997, beating Panathinaikos in both finals.

+ENIC ownership years (1997–2004)

+Trochanas no longer being support financially the club, was looking for a buyer, sold his shares to the financially powerful, English multinational ENIC.